Alessandro Borghese: Culinary style and philosophy

 Borghese often argues that other celebrity chefs like Gordon Ramsay and Jamie Oliver are not as good as the best Italian chefs but praises them for being able, also thanks to the media, to create a global business centered around the Mediterranean cuisine.
-About his own culinary style and philosophy, Borghese said: "There must be an idea, a construction behind every menu.
+About his own culinary style and philosophy, which can be summarized by his motto "Cooking Is An Act of Love" (cucinare è un atto d'amore), Borghese said: "There must be an idea, a construction behind every menu.
 From the starter to the dessert.
 The ingredients must be incredibly fresh, the courses must entice you to try the next course.
 And then if I can lend a hand with a little something, well, I do. ...
 The dish is an act of love.
 The chef must be curious and show love for his or her regional tradition."
+While the tradition of Italian cuisine evolved over the years, following the tastes, trends, and techniques of modern society, he argued: "In twenty years, we'll still be eating cacio e pepe."
+He said that cacio e pepe is the recipe that represents him the most.

+Borghese said that cooking is "a serious thing, but not a staid one.
+In short, let's have fun, but with seriousness."
+About art, beauty, and food, all of which interest him, Borghese said: "The art of food is an adventure of the mind, a tug at the soul's strings.
+The memory that comes back alive after rediscovering that flavor.
+Without a doubt, beauty means inner well-being, when you feel affection, awareness, simply goodness.
+I give my best at home, because the best people are there, and that's beautiful."
+In the presentation of a dish, his culinary style blends with aesthetics, stating: "The eyes eat first, but it's on the palate that taste wins.
+An ingredient provokes you, stimulates you through its colors, its shapes, and its flavor.
+With talent and technique, you can transform it and make it your own special dish, tied to a unique moment.
+Aesthetics are fundamental in the presentation of my dishes; it must communicate all of this: love, flavor, research, and the moment of creation, igniting all the other senses."